Women's History Month

 Explore the 360 Gallery Tour of the NYSM's exhibition, Votes For Women: Celebrating New York’s Suffrage Centennial, and earn 1 credit hour of Continuing Teacher and Leader Education (CTLE).
 Learn about the history of the suffrage movement in New York State through artifacts on display and highlighted women who led this equal rights movement.
 Participants must complete the online form linked below the video to receive credit.

-View the March 8, 2023, Donation Ceremony of the Women’s Rights Pioneers Monument to the NYSM
+Monumental Women and the Creation of the Women’s Rights Pioneers Monument

 Learn about the groundbreaking monument, Women’s Rights Pioneers, the first statue of real women in Central Park, NYC.
 Made possible through the work of Monumental Women, the monument depicts three historic women’s rights leaders—Susan B. Anthony, Elizabeth Cady Stanton, and Sojourner Truth—all hailing from New York State.